 The CLI is a text-based interface where users interact with the operating system by typing commands.
 It allows for:

-in Spotlight Search (F4
+Type Terminal in Spotlight Search (F4 or Cmd + Space)

 Search for command prompt or Powershell in the start menu.